Sometimes I find the photo after I’ve just admitted failure and am on the way back to the car.

 Say I have an idea for a photo somewhere, and finally decide to go out and get it.
 After driving across town, parking somewhere, and walking to the location, I’m already feeling dumb about all the time I’ve spent, and telling myself it won’t pay off.
 And of course when I get to that magical spot… it doesn’t look so great.

 I think my brain then gets tied up comparing reality to my preconceived dream image, analyzing where I went wrong, and trying to salvage the situation.
 I hang around for a while, fiddling with the camera, hoping I get lucky and it pans out somehow.
 Eventually I give up, start thinking about other things and just cruising the area; and then, maybe I see an interesting photo .

 My takeaway from these experiences is that the mental activity of trying to execute a preconceived plan – against the resistance of the real world – is incompatible with the sort of free-form “looking around” that leads to photos I like.

 Trudging back to the car, I turned around to look back and saw beams of winter sun, broken up by the girders, stretching down the deck of the bridge and revealing a few lonely tracks in the snow.
+Blue and gold.
 A typically cold and gritty Minnesota scene – nothing spectacular, but I liked it.
 Luckily I had a camera with me.